hongwei8sun/hongwei8sun.github.io/_pages/Opportunities.md

 **02/2026:** <br />
 [Undergraduate 2026 Summer Research Scholarship in Atmospheric Sciences at the University of Hawaii](https://hongwei8sun.github.io/files/2026_Undergraduate_Summer_Internship.pdf) <br />
-Note: This oppotunity is limited to undergraduate students at the University of Hawaii. <br />
+Note: This opportunity is limited to undergraduate students at the University of Hawaii. <br />
 *Update: This position has been filled.* <br />

 **07/2025:** <br />